alhassy/org-agda-mode/README.md

 *Parsing is Typechecking!*
 </div>

+    ; (defvar org-agda-extra-word-colours nil "other words that user of org-mode wants coloured, along with their specified font-lock-type-face")

     (define-generic-mode

-	'org-agda-mode                      ;; name of the mode
+	'ob-agda-mode                      ;; name of the mode

 	(list '("{-" . "-}"))               ;; comments delimiter